Feds: Treasure hunter eluded police with cash, tradecraft

 Based on statements from hotel staff, they believe Anteiker left the hotel room much more often than Thompson.

-Much of the haul Thompson discovered was sold to a gold marketing group in 2000 for about $50 million.
+Much of it was sold to a gold marketing group in 2000 for about $50 million.
 The 161 investors who paid Thompson $12.7 million to find the ship said they never saw returns from the sale.

-During the brief court hearing Thursday, a shackled and bearded Thompson suggested a willingness to fight extradition to Ohio, where he grew up and was based before he moved to Florida in the mid-2000s.
+During a brief federal court hearing Thursday, a shackled and bearded Thompson suggested a willingness to fight extradition to Ohio, where he grew up and was based before he moved to Florida in the mid-2000s.

 Thompson told U.S. Magistrate Dave Lee Brannon he has “been very ill for a number of years” with a type of encephalitis, an overactive immune system and allergies that would be exacerbated if he is taken north.